TL;DR

 So… What's The Plan Here?

 With PPC advertising, there is a fine line between a favorable outcome and failure.
-This form of advertising can be a great asset to spreading your brand identity, getting new clients into your funnel, improving your conversion rate, and growing your company.
+PPC advertising can be a great asset to spreading your brand identity, getting new clients into your funnel, improving your conversion rate, and growing your company.
 By understanding what does and does not work in PPC advertising, you can ensure your campaign reaches its full potential.

 Need someone to help you turn your PPC campaign around?